OrdoLuminis/ordoluminis.github.io/_tabs/about.md

 ![emblem](/assets/avatars/emblem.png)

+# Of the Eternal Brotherhood, an Order of Light.

 The Order of Light is a prestigious order of scientists and scholars allegiant to Christ, dedicated to the advancement of scientific knowledge and preservation of biblical truth.
 We stand as a **non-sectarian, inter-denominational and ecumenical** assembly of Historic Protestants, a noble coalition of diverse, theologically conservative Christians united in our quest to uphold divine truth.
 While we are creedal and confessional, we are also free from the constraints of rigid man-made systems, we embrace a logical and reasoned approach to faith based on scripture, forging a path that transcends traditional boundaries and elevates our collective purpose.

 ## Contact